-- Put in place non-discriminatory recruitment practices. - Committed to the Double Tick ✓✓ standard of guaranteeing interviews to those that consider themselves disabled if their skills meet the essential criteria of a job. - Provided all newly recruited employees with a comprehensive induction programme clearly defining the terms and conditions under which they are being employed and making them aware of their rights and responsibilities under the Equality and Diversity Policy. - SLC incorporated equality and diversity issues as part of core learning and development programmes to which LVJB employees at all levels have access. - Implemented a "Dignity at Work Policy", which was developed in conjunction with SLC and the trade unions. - Incorporated equality and diversity considerations into SLC's "Employee Code of Conduct" as adopted by LVJB.

-- Introduced the promotion of equality and diversity as a core competence for all employees and measured performance through an annual Performance Development Review process and 6 month interim review. - Implemented family friendly polices allowing employees to help achieve a work life balance. - Ensured that there are effective support mechanisms in place for disabled employees in LVJB and take account of disability related illnesses when dealing with maximising absence. - Encourage attendance by LVJB employees to the employee networks of: Disability Matters, Ethnicity Matters, Caring Matters and LGBT Matters.
+- Put in place non-discriminatory recruitment practices. - Committed to the Double Tick ✓✓ standard of guaranteeing interviews to those that consider themselves disabled if their skills meet the essential criteria of a job and to offer reasonable adjustments where appropriate. - Provided all newly recruited employees with a comprehensive induction programme clearly defining the terms and conditions under which they are being employed and making them aware of their rights and responsibilities under the Equality and Diversity Policy. - SLC incorporated equality and diversity issues as part of core learning and development programmes - to which LVJB employees at all levels have access. - Implemented a continued application of the "Dignity at Work Policy", which was developed in conjunction with SLC and the trade unions. - Incorporated equality and diversity considerations into SLC's "Employee Code of Conduct" as adopted by LVJB. - Continue to include the promotion of equality and respecting diversity as a core behaviour for all employees and measure performance through an annual Performance Development Review process and 6 month interim review. - Implemented family friendly polices allowing employees to help achieve a work life balance. - Ensured that there are effective support mechanisms in place for disabled employees in LVJB and take account of disability related illnesses when dealing with maximising absence. - Encourage attendance by LVJB employees to the employee networks of: Disability Matters, Ethnicity Matters, Caring Matters and LGBT Matters.

-9. Equal Pay Statement (Gender, Race and Disability) April 2017
+9. Equal Pay Statement (Gender, Race and Disability)

-A listed authority is required to publish its statement on equal pay every 4 years, which must specify its policy on equal pay as regards women and men; people who are disabled and those who are not; and people who fall into a minority racial group and those who do not.
-It is also required to publish information on occupational segregation, which is the concentration in particular grades and in particular occupations of women and men; people who are disabled and those who are not; and people who fall into a minority racial group and those of women and men; people who are disabled and those who are not; and people who fall into a minority racial group and those who do not.
+A listed authority is required to publish its statement on equal pay every four years, which must specify its policy on equal pay as regards women and men; people who are disabled and those who are not; and people who fall into a minority racial group and those who do not.
+It is also required to publish information on occupational segregation, which is the concentration in particular grades and in particular occupations of women and men; people who are disabled and those who are not; and people who fall into a minority racial group and those who do not.